-The Inspiration Behind the Infamous Hell in a Cell Fall
+The Inspiration Behind the Legendary Hell in a Cell Fall

 The match took place at the King of the Ring pay-per-view at the Civic Arena in Pittsburgh, Pennsylvania.
 It would set the model for future Hell in a Cell matches.
 During the match, Foley received numerous injuries and took two serious and highly influential bumps.

 In the lead-up to the match, Mick Foley discussed with hardcore wrestling legend Terry Funk ways he could outdo the previous Hell in a Cell match he had with Shawn Michaels at the Badd Blood: In Your House pay-per-view the year before.